 Gene knockout mouse models include:：

-Shanghai Model Organisms Center (SMOC) has more than 300 research-ready gene knockout mouse models and one of them may contain the gene that you are interested in.
+Shanghai Model Organisms Center (SMOC) has more than 900 research-ready GEM models and one of them may contain the gene that you are interested in.

 Alternatively, you may contact our technical consultants to design and customize your own gene knockout mouse model.

 Generate a conventional (constitutive) gene knockout (KO) mouse model to permanently inactivate your target gene.

 It usually takes 4-6 months to generate a conventional (constitutive) gene knockout mouse model by CRISPR gene editing technology.